soumya9tiwari-cmd/esg-growth-portfolio-analysis/README.md

 ## Overview

-This project presents the design and analysis of an institutional ESG-focused investment portfolio created as part of an investment management assignment.
+This project presents **SYNAPSE**, an institutional-style ESG growth portfolio developed as part of a graduate investment management course.

-The portfolio is constructed around a long-term investment thesis focused on three structural growth themes:
+Our team was assigned to create an investment portfolio inspired by the research, portfolio construction, and presentation standards commonly used by institutional asset managers.
+We developed **SYNAPSE**, a long-term investment strategy focused on structural growth opportunities at the intersection of healthcare innovation, AI infrastructure, and clean energy.

+The portfolio combines fundamental investment research, portfolio construction, risk management, ESG analysis, and performance evaluation into a professional investment pitch.

+---

+## Project Objectives

+- Construct an institutional-quality ESG investment portfolio
+- Develop a long-term thematic investment strategy
+- Evaluate portfolio performance against the S&P 500
+- Analyze portfolio risk using multiple performance metrics
+- Assess diversification and correlation across holdings
+- Integrate ESG considerations into the investment process

+---

+## Investment Themes

 - Healthcare Innovation
-- Semiconductor Infrastructure
+- AI Infrastructure & Semiconductors
 - Clean & Sustainable Energy

-The project evaluates portfolio construction, performance, risk characteristics, diversification, and ESG considerations while benchmarking results against the S&P 500.

 ---

-## Objectives
+## Project Components

-- Construct a diversified ESG-focused equity portfolio
-- Develop a long-term investment thesis
-- Evaluate portfolio performance against the benchmark
-- Analyze portfolio risk and diversification
-- Assess sustainability using ESG metrics
-- Present findings in an institutional investment pitch format

----

-## Portfolio Highlights
+### Portfolio Construction

-- 12 equity holdings across three sectors
-- Sector allocation strategy
+- Sector allocation
+- Security selection
-- Portfolio performance benchmarking
+- Portfolio weighting
-- Risk-adjusted performance analysis
-- Diversification and correlation analysis
+- Diversification strategy

-- ESG scorecard and sustainability assessment
+### Performance Analysis

-- Individual company investment thesis and portfolio rationale
+- Historical portfolio performance

----

-## Key Topics Covered

-- Portfolio Construction
+- Benchmark comparison
-- Asset Allocation
+- Risk-adjusted returns
-- Investment Thesis Development
-- Performance Benchmarking
+- Portfolio attribution

-- Risk Analysis
+### Risk Management

 - Sharpe Ratio
 - Sortino Ratio
+- Alpha
 - Beta
-- Alpha
 - Maximum Drawdown
 - Correlation Analysis
+- Diversification Assessment

+### ESG Analysis

+- ESG scorecard
+- Sustainability evaluation
+- Governance assessment
+- Environmental and social impact considerations

+---

+## Tools & Skills

+- Portfolio Management
+- Equity Research
+- Investment Analysis
+- Asset Allocation
+- Risk Management
 - ESG Investing
-- Institutional Portfolio Management
+- Financial Analysis
+- Investment Pitch Development

 ---

-## Deliverables
+## Repository Contents

-- Institutional investment pitch presentation (PDF)
+- ESG_Growth_Portfolio_Analysis.pdf

 ---

-## Disclaimer
+## Academic Context

-This project was completed for educational purposes as part of an academic investment management assignment and should not be considered investment advice.
+This project was completed as part of a graduate investment management course.
+Our team was tasked with developing an institutional-style investment portfolio inspired by the analytical and presentation approach used by large asset managers. **SYNAPSE** is an original portfolio created by our team for educational purposes and is not affiliated with or endorsed by BlackRock.